-- Description: BREAK transfers control from normal execution to the On-Chip Debug (OCD) handler if OCD is enabled.
+Description: BREAK transfers control from normal execution to the On-Chip Debug (OCD) handler if OCD is enabled.
 The PC is left pointing to the following instruction.
 If OCD is disabled, BREAK acts as a double NOP.
-No flags are affected. - Example: If On-Chip Debugging is allowed, the following instruction, will halt instruction execution prior to the immediately following instruction.
-If debugging is not allowed, the BREAK is treated as a double NOP.
+No flags are affected will halt instruction execution prior to the immediately following instruction.
+If debugging is not allowed, the